 Yes!
 You do need a group ASAP.
 Download your free copy of The Facebook Group Host Roadmap and start one immediately.

 If you aren’t sold on the idea of hosting a Facebook group yet, try dipping your toe in the water and join a few other groups.
 You want to do this because Facebook groups are a TREASURE TROVE full of juicy content ideas.

 Search the group for key words that describe your area of expertise.
 For example, if you create content that teaches people about branding then join my Facebook group and start searching.

 Seriously, why aren’t you in my group yet?
 If you are a blogger or online biz owner, get in there!
 There are thousands of people that have already joined.

-Do you see that little “Search this group” box at the bottom right of the cover image?
+There is a little “Search this group” box at the bottom right of the Facebook group cover image.
 That is where you will enter your key words.